 Enjoy a range of memorable and cultural activities, make lifelong international friends and have unforgettable experiences while in New Zealand.
 With only around 1% of high school students studying abroad each year, this is your chance to embark on a unique academic travel adventure that will set you apart from most high school students in your class.
 How’s that for standing out on college applications?!

-Greenheart Travel will be able to provide information about the general curriculum for your age level in your host country; however, in most cases, you will not be able to sign up for specific courses until AFTER you have arrived in your host country.
+Greenheart Travel will be able to provide information about the general curriculum for your age level at WHHS, but you will not know your course schedule until after you arrive in country and start attending school.

 In researching a study abroad program, you have already shown you are a leader and open-minded in your academic pursuits.
 These are just a few of the traits that our exchange students possess.
 You’re motivated to immerse yourself in another culture and flexible enough to live outside your comfort zone.
 You should also: